SikkiLadho/ARM64Hypervisor/arm64HypervisorBlog/content/posts/0:intro.md

 You will be using UART serial console to debug your hypervisor.
 Therefore, you'll need to learn to use a serial console with raspberry pi.
 Don't worry, Adafruit has [great tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview) on it.

 For now this is all we need.
-In the next post, we will be able to boot a hypervisor binary.
+In the next post, we will be learning about ARMv8 Exception Levels.